Abhishek-Kulkarni93/VoiceBot/jovo-dialogflow/README.md

 ## Next Steps

-Now that you got the template running on the Jovo Debugger, it is time to deploy your Google Action!
-You can find a tutorial for building a complete Google Action [here](https://www.jovo.tech/tutorials/google-action-tutorial-nodejs).
+Now that you got the template running on the Jovo Debugger, it is time to deploy your voice app!
+You can find a tutorial for building a complete Alexa skill [here](https://www.jovo.tech/tutorials/alexa-skill-tutorial-nodejs).

 To see what else you can do with the Jovo Framework, take a look at the [Jovo Documentation](https://www.jovo.tech/docs/).